 A table can have a maximum of one primary index but up to 32 secondary indexes.

 Both the primary and secondary indexes can consist of up to 64 columns.

 The Teradata primary and secondary indexes can be unique or non-unique.
 However, the distribution of rows for a non-unique secondary index (NUSI) is different (not distributed according to rowhash).

-You can drop a secondary index at any time and create it with a different definition.
+You can drop a secondary index anytime and create it with a different definition.

 We cannot change the column set of a primary index.
 However, you can change it from NUPI to UPI, for example:

 ALTER TABLE Customer MODIFY UNIQUE PRIMARY INDEX (>NUPI columns>)

 The primary index deteriorates performance only if the distribution is skewed.
 No maintenance is needed.

 The primary index does not need its data structure since it simply distributes the rows according to a hashing algorithm.

 The secondary index is stored in a sub-table.

 Row-level partitioning is only available for the Teradata primary index.

-The rows are sorted by a rowhash of the primary index of an unpartitioned table.
+A rowhash of the primary index of an unpartitioned table sorts the rows.
 If the table is partitioned, it is sorted by rowhash after the rows have been assigned to the correct partitions.

 For a non-unique secondary index, the rows can be sorted by the rowhash or value (INTEGER datatype only).
 The unique secondary index can only be sorted by rowhash.